-Overall, these findings corroborate the established understanding that there is a transition from a distributed to channelized drainage system and back during the course of the year (Fig. 4) (Schoof, 2010; Werder and others, 2013; Flowers, 2015; Hubbard and Nienow, 1997).
-As long as high meltwater fluxes persist, melt opening exceeds creep closure, maintaining open channels throughout most of the melt season (Schoof, 2010; Werder and others, 2013; Flowers, 2015).
+272 (Schoof, 2010; Werder and others, 2013; Flowers, 2015).
 As the system shuts down and the drainage capacity decreases toward the end of the melt season, it exhibits heightened sensitivity to melt increases, as evidenced in early and late summer hydraulic head spikes (Fig. 5) (Bartholomew and others, 2012).

-270 SHISHPER SURGE PHASES BETWEEN 2017 AND 2019
+SHISHPER SURGE PHASES BETWEEN 2017 AND 2019

-271 Hydrological Insights into Surge Dynamics
+276 Hydrological Insights into Surge Dynamics